aeternity/ae_mdw/docs/architecture.md

-By merging the database types of AE node and Middleware, we can save a significant amount of space and work with both datasets in the same way - using Mnesia transactions and working with similar data model - sets of records.
+By merging the database types of AE node and Middleware, we can save a significant amount of space and work with both datasets in the same way - using RocksDB transactions and working with similar data model - sets of records.

 The Middleware keeps track of several distinct types of information: